tomsoft1/OpenSensor/README.md

 Provides similar function to others commercial paltforms (Xively, Ubicod, Open.sene, etc...) but with a free implementation

-The platform itself is live and running at http://opensensor.myapp.fr
+The platform itself is live and running at http://opensensorcloud.com and the API is detailled here: https://github.com/tomsoft1/OpenSensor/wiki/API

 With this you can:
 * manage and collect information from your sensors